software-to-hardware/erpnext-vat-mtd/README.md

  * EU Goods (Zero rated)

 When you install UK VAT, the "Tax Item Template" is extended so it can hold additional information describing the rules for your VAT return.
-This is shown here:
+An example of this is shown here:

 ![Tax Item Template Example](doc/img/TiTExample.png)

+The "Tax Rates" section at the top defines which ledger accounts this transaction should affect.

+The fields in the "VAT Details" section at the bottom define which boxes on the VAT return will be affected.

-You are free to define the categories as you see fit.
-It is the rules you choose that define how your VAT return is constructed.
+You are free to define the categories as you see fit or use existing categories if you have them

 ### Applying the Tax Item Templates